Skinner's Box and Video Games: How to Create Addictive Games

 Monetization is the main reason why online game developers want to create games you won't want to stop playing.
 The two most popular schemes of monetization are:

-- Pay to play - This involves a subscription (usually monthly) that costs a variable amount of money to maintain (the industry standard seems to be $15).
+- Pay to Play: This involves a subscription (usually monthly) that costs a variable amount of money to maintain (the industry standard seems to be $15).

-- Microtransactions - As the name suggests, this involves the player paying for small bonuses to improve their gaming experience.
+- Microtransactions: As the name suggests, this involves the player paying for small bonuses to improve their gaming experience.
 Games that use this model can be free to play or pay to play.

 Zynga is king at exploiting microtransactions in their 'Ville games.
-For example, in Farmville you can use your money to purchase livestock, trees and bushes, which give you a tangible in-game benefit in exchange for some of your real cash.
+For example, in Farmville, you can use your money to purchase livestock, trees, and bushes, which give you a tangible in-game benefit in exchange for some of your real cash.

-Why Make An Addictive Game?
+Why Make an Addictive Game?

 The reason is quite simple.
 In the course of their research video game companies realized that, no matter how fun you make a game, once the fun is over gamers will stop playing (generally speaking; there are many notable exceptions) and go on to another game.
-In most genres, this doesn't matter as that person has already purchased a copy of the game and there are no upkeep costs or added benefits for the company in question.
+In most genres, this doesn't matter, as that person has already purchased a copy of the game and there are no upkeep costs or added benefits for the company in question.
 For online games, there are additional considerations of bandwidth and constant content updates to keep the virtual world fresh and vibrant for the player community.
 Thus, it's in these companies' best interests to get people to pay for their game on a continued basis.

 You might be feeling guilty of being addicted to any video game now that I've spent the last few hundred words badmouthing addictive games.
-However, there is a big difference between a game that's addicting because it's fun to a game that's addictive.
+However, there is a big difference between a game that's addicting because it's fun and a game that's addictive.

 - In the former case, you can't put the game down because it's fun.
 Once you beat the game, you can just go play the next game and all is well.